Jokowi inaugurates several ambassadors Tomorrow, Zuhairi Misrawi becomes ambassador of Tunisia - ExBulletin

 Jokowi inaugurates several ambassadors Tomorrow, Zuhairi Misrawi becomes ambassador of Tunisia

-President Joko Widodo (Jokowi) Tomorrow will appoint several Indonesian ambassadors in friendly countries. one who appointed Zuhairi Mishravi.
+President Joko Widodo (Jokowi) will appoint a number of Indonesian ambassadors to friendly countries tomorrow.
+The one who goes appointed is Zuhairi Misrawi.

-“That is correct.
+“It is true.
 There are 12 ambassadors who will be sworn in tomorrow afternoon.
-An official statement will come from the Foreign Ministry,” Zuhairi said on Tuesday (11/16/2021).
+An official statement will come from the foreign ministry,” Zuhairi said on Tuesday (11/16/2021).

 “I am the youngest ambassador, 44 years old,” Zuhairi continued.